FASB Issues Guidance on the Accounting for Environmental Credit Programs

 perform impairment testing before applying the subsequent-measurement

-assets must be subsequently measured by using an average-cost; first-in,
+recognized as assets must be subsequently measured by using an average-cost;

-first-out; or specific identification method.
-The method used would be
+first-in, first-out; or specific identification method.
+The method used

 noncompliance environmental credits.

-through (1) an exchange transaction, (2) a nonreciprocal transfer that
+those obtained through (1) an exchange transaction, (2) a nonreciprocal

-is not a grant from a regulator, or (3) a business combination.
-The fair
+transfer that is not a grant from a regulator, or (3) a business

-does not define “class” but indicates that the determination of class is
+basis.
+The ASU does not define “class” but indicates that the determination

-entity-specific and should be based on reasonable judgments.
-The fair
+of class is entity-specific and should be based on reasonable judgments.
+The

-remeasured at fair value even if the entity subsequently expects to use
+at fair value even if the entity subsequently expects to use them to settle

-them to settle an ECO and therefore reclassifies them as compliance
+an ECO and therefore reclassifies them as compliance credits.

 credits.